prima-adiatma/prima-adiatma/README.md

 # Hi there, Nice to meet you!

 ## About Me
-- 😌 I became a programmer by destiny
+- 😍 I became a programmer by destiny
 - 🌱 I’m currently learning Java & Android
+- 🥅 Goal: Learn more about Android & Web using Java

 ## Connect with me: